HavidDulsman/QA-RapperNameGenerator/README.md

 ## Brief
 As quoted from 'QAC - Practical Project Specification (DevOps):

-    " At itscore you are creating an application that generates “Objects” upon a set of predefined rules.
+    " At its core you are creating an application that generates “Objects” upon a set of predefined rules.
 These “Objects” can be from whatever domain you wish. "
 ### Requirements
 Some of the requirements for a 'Minimal Viable Product' included: